Ahmkel/Keras-Project-Template/README.md

    ```
    python accent_dataset/create.py
    ```
-2. Train the model by the requested configuration:
+2. Train the model by the requested configuration.
+At first it's a long process, as we need to convert the wav files into MFCC.
+The MFCCs are cached so future trainings are faster:
    ```
    python train_from_config.py -c configs/usa_english_speakers.json
    ```